volodymyrhudyma/blog/content/blog/proxy-object-in-javascript.md

 ## Proxy Limitations

-Apart from providing an easy and reliable way to intercept objects, Proxy comes with its all limitations.
+Apart from providing an easy and reliable way to intercept objects, Proxy comes with its own limitations.

 For example, to make it work with built-in objects, like **Map**, **Set**, **Date** etc, we need to apply some additional magic, simple example like this won't work: